knoxknot/sd-automation/application/README.md

 #### Running the Application
 ---
 - Begin by following the instructions of the README.md of "infrastructure" directory
-- From the parent directory "csproject" change into "application" directory - `cd application`
+- From the parent directory "sd-automation" change into "application" directory - `cd application`
 - Run the "golibraries.sh" script to install required project libraries in GOPATH

 <b> Steps </b>